 Directions to Richardson’s Beach Park

-If you continue on down Kalaniana’ole Avenue (east of Hilo), you will come to a series of beach parks, the two most popular of these beach parks are Carlsmith beach park, popularly known as Four Mile after the mile marker, and Richardson, about at the end of the road.
+If you east (coming from Hilo) on down Kalaniana’ole Avenue you reach a series of beach parks.
+The two most popular of these beach parks are Carlsmith beach park, popularly known as Four Mile after the mile marker, and Richardson’s, about at the end of the road.